durthu/LabCaveMediationSDK_Unity/README.md

 Add the LabCaveMediationBase.unitypackage by double clicking on it or by using the unity menu Assets/Import package/Custom Package and select our package.

 Add the provider's package you want to integrate as you did in the previous step.
 Some providers need some third parties.
-Unzip the "thirdparties.zip" and add all that you don't implement to any "Plugins/Android" folder if you include Vungle.
+Those libraries are included in their respective packages.
+Ensure that any librarie are not duplicated by your own.

 For iOS builds, please notice the mediation add a post-proccess to configure the xcode project properly to work with the mediation.